 The effects of sleep deprivation include:

 In addition to negatively affecting your mood and your ability to perform daily activities, sleep deprivation can lead to deeper, potentially chronic health issues, such as cardiovascular disease and diabetes.
 Obviously, given some of these effects, sleep deprivation can also inhibit your ability to meet your academic goals.

 When establishing a good sleep schedule, you’ll want to go to bed and wake up at the same time on each day, regardless of your class schedule.
 This will help regulate your body’s “clock,” helping it to anticipate rest.

 Before going to sleep, avoid any activities that can cause stress or anxiety.
-You’ll also want to avoid looking at bright lights (like from your phone, for instance) while in bed.
+You should also avoid looking at bright lights (like from your phone, for instance) while in bed.
 Doing so can make it difficult to fall asleep in a timely fashion, so minimize phone time and keep the lights off.

-If you struggle falling asleep, take an inventory of how you are feeling and try to determine what is keeping you awake.
+If you struggle falling asleep, take an inventory of how you’re feeling and try to determine what’s keeping you awake.
 Are you uncomfortable in your bed?
 You may need to invest in a new bed or mattress topper.
 Are you too hot or cold?
 Experts state that temperatures between 60-67 degrees are ideal for sleep.